C2SP/C2SP/BLAKE3.md

   can replace HKDF.
 The context string in this mode should be hardcoded, globally unique, and application-specific.

-All three modes can produce an output of arbitrary size.
-The hash mode can thus be used as an extendable-output-function (XOF); the keyed hash mode can thus be used as a deterministic random bit generator (DRBG).
-By default, each mode returns a 32-byte output.
+By default, all modes returns a 32-byte output, but they can produce an output of arbitrary size.
+Therefore, the hash mode can be used as an extendable-output-function (XOF), and the keyed hash mode can be used as a deterministic random bit generator (DRBG).

 ### 1.2.
 Security Considerations

-BLAKE3 with an output of at least 32 bytes targets a security level of at least 128 bits for all its security goals.
+BLAKE3 with an output of at least 32 bytes offers a security level of at least 128 bits for all its security goals, as long as its core algorithm is cryptographically safe.
+This algorithm is based on that of the original BLAKE (published in 2008 and scrutinized throughout the SHA-3 competition), and is itself a variant of the core algorithm of the ChaCha stream cipher, an established cipher that is standardized and used in countless applications such as TLS and SSH.

 BLAKE3 may be used in any of the modes described in this document to provide cryptographically secure hashing functionality.

 BLAKE3 must not be used as a password-based hash function or password-based key derivation function, functionalities for which dedicated algorithms must be used, such as Argon2.

 ### 1.3.
 Tree Hashing Overview

 BLAKE3 processes input data according to a binary tree structure:

-1. It first splits its input into 1024-byte chunks, processing each chunk independently of the other chunks, using a compression function iterating over each of the 16 consecutive 64-byte blocks of a chunk.
+1. It splits its input into 1024-byte chunks, processing each chunk independently of the other chunks, using a compression function iterating over each of the 16 consecutive 64-byte blocks of a chunk.

-2. From the hash of each chunk, a binary hash tree is built to compute the root of the tree, which determines the BLAKE3 output.
+2. From the hash of each chunk, it builds a binary hash tree to compute the root of the tree, which determines the BLAKE3 output.

 In the simplest case, there is only one chunk.
 In this case, this